Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

 To do so, one classically develops a collection of reusable artifacts from which individual product variants can be generated as comfortably as possible -- ideally automatized.
 The development of such common artifacts (\textit{domain artifacts}) - the so-called \textit{domain engineering} - is for example explained by Pohl et al.~\cite{pohl2005software}.

 The number of different variants that can be generated this way often gets very large, as it grows exponentially with the number of optional product features.
 Already 33 independent optional features allow $2^{33}$ (more than 8.5 billion) configurations -- an individual variant for every human being on Earth.
 Though this demonstrates the potential power of this approach, it also causes problems, especially for verification.
-Classical testing of such a product-line requires to check a variant once it is generated.
+Classical testing requires to first generate the variants before checking them individually.

 For many application domains however, one cannot afford to wait until a variant is generated to discover errors.
 An example is a car for which the manufacturer only realizes during production that certain combinations of configuration options are incompatible.
-Furthermore, for the usually high number of variants, checking each and everyone individually would not even be possible.
+Furthermore, for the usually high number of variants, checking each and every single one individually would not even be possible.
 The prominent example of the Linux Kernel comprises more than 10.000 features~\cite{lotufo2010evolution} -- compiling and testing every combination individually is impossible, here.
 Also the study~\cite{rhein2018variability} by Rhein et al. illustrates this scalability issue with five real software product-lines.
 It demonstrates the ineffectiveness of such checks variant by variant, even for low numbers of variants.

 Due to these problems of early verification and scalability, one would ideally like to check the domain artifacts of a product-line for correctness \emph{before} even generating variants.
 This approach is called \emph{product-line analysis} -- a technique and methodology that was mainly developed for software or software-intensive products.
 This is why there are several analysis techniques that deal with the verification of specific software related issues -- type checking as by Kastner et al.~\cite{kastner2012type} is a prominent example, here.